appleyapple/FreeMarket/README.md

  - Products organized in a grid of cards
  - Each card should display product name/type, product description/ToS, availably quantity, pricing
  - Rating for each product/user
- - Store owner(s) of product and their expiry date on blockchain
  -

 **Todo**